apache/jackrabbit-oak/oak-doc/src/site/markdown/mongomk.md

 sub-document is only updated for non-branch commits or on merge, when changes become visible to all readers.

-The `_modified` field contains a low-resolution timestamp when the node was last modified.
+The `_modified` field contains an indexed low-resolution timestamp when the node was last modified.
 The time resolution is five seconds.
 This field is also updated when a branch commit modifies a node.

+The `_modCount` field contains a modification counter, which is incremented with every change to the document.
+This field allows MongoMK to perform conditional updates without requesting the whole document.

 Finally, the `_revisions` sub-document contains commit information about changes marked with a revision.
 E.g. the single entry in the above document tells us